dmitrykoval/vinum/README.rst

   as UDFs, including native Python, NumPy, etc.

 * Vinum's execution model doesn't require input datasets to fit into memory, as it operates on a stream of record batches.
-However, final result is fully materialized in memory.
+However, the final result is fully materialized in memory.

 * Written in the mix of C++ and Python and is built from ground up on top of `Apache Arrow <https://arrow.apache.org/>`_, which provides the